arextest/arex-agent-java/README.md

 ***Enable the instrumentation agent by configuring a `javaagent` flag to the JVM to run arex：***

-AREX agent works along with the [AREX config service](https://github.com/arextest/arex-config) and the [AREX storage service](https://github.com/arextest/arex-storage).
+AREX agent works along with the [AREX storage service](https://github.com/arextest/arex-storage).

 You could just configure the host and port of them respectively, like below